bensheldon/sprockets-rails/README.md

 Enables Sprockets compile environment.
 If disabled, `Rails.application.assets` will be `nil` to prevent inadvertent compilation calls.
 View helpers will depend on assets being precompiled to `public/assets` in order to link to them.
 Initializers expecting `Rails.application.assets` during boot should be accessing the environment in a `config.assets.configure` block.
 See below.

+**`config.assets.gzip`**

+Enabled by default, when Sprockets generates a compiled asset file it will also produce a gzipped copy of that file.
+Sprockets only gzips non-binary files such as CSS, javascript, and SVG files.

 **`config.assets.configure`**

 Invokes block with environment when the environment is initialized.
 Allows direct access to the environment instance and lets you lazily load libraries only needed for asset compiling.